 “Slippage” can result in a large difference between your expected profit/loss and your actual profit or loss.
 While Plus500 provides a range of risk management tools there is a lack of transparency in the liquidity they hold and their methods for obtaining quotes.
 For this reason, we prefer the tight spreads and fast execution offered by Pepperstone when managing slippage.

-Leveraged Products offered by Pepperstone is 500:1 while Plus500 offers 300:1.
+Leveraged products offered by Pepperstone is 500:1 offshore and 30:1 via its tier-1 regulated branches, while Plus500 offers 300:1 offshore and 30:1 or less elsewhere.
 Unless the forex market is very volatile, changes in currency pairs tend to be minimal, it is for this reason, traders may like high leverage as higher leverage can mean greater profits for minor forex changes.
 On the flip side, it can just as easily mean more dramatic losses.